 Dear colleagues and friends,

-We are delighted to welcome you to the 24th Annual Conference of Alzheimer Europe which takes place in Glasgow, Scotland from 20-22 October 2014.
+We are delighted to welcome you to the 26th Alzheimer Europe Conference in Copenhagen, Denmark from 31 October to 2 November 2016.

-The annual Alzheimer Europe conference is, as ever, unique in bringing together a range of participants, including people with dementia and their carers, policy makers and civil servants, care and health professionals, academics and researchers, staff and volunteers of Alzheimer associations and representatives of the pharmaceutical industry.
-In this context, we would also like to thank the European Union for the generous support provided via the health programme for our conference.
+The annual Alzheimer Europe conference is, once again, unique in bringing together a range of participants, including people with dementia and their carers, policy makers and civil servants, health and care professionals, academics and researchers, staff and volunteers of Alzheimer associations and representatives of the pharmaceutical industry.
+In this context, we would like to thank the European Union for the generous support provided via its Health Programme for our conference.

-We launched our call for abstracts and received more submissions than in recent years, ensuring we will be able to organise an inspirational programme.
-We hope that you will share your research, projects, initiatives and activities and learn from (and exchange with) other participants to help us in ensuring dignity and autonomy for everyone affected by dementia.
+We hope that you will share your research, projects, initiatives and activities and learn from (and exchange with) other participants to help us in ensuring excellence in treatment and care for everyone affected by dementia.